Today you are going to see the exact ten writing techniques I use in every article I write.

-Once you’re accepted, check for posts with lots of likes, shares, and most importantly, comments.
+Once you are accepted, check for posts with lots of likes, shares, and, most importantly, comments.

-Most importantly, it gives me the validation to write an article about what to do when a client changes all your content.
+What’s more, it gives me the validation to write an article about what to do when a client changes your content.
 Some of the answers could be the same ones the people shared there.

 Step #4: Repeat the Process in Reddit

 Go to Reddit’s homepage and look for a relevant subreddit.